Hollopeter-Lab/single-molecule-TIRF-CNN/Perform_predictions/Visualize_predictions/README.md

 visualizer to display traces from colocalized spots side-by-side.
 To create this .csv file, use data_prep_for_visualization.py.
 This script prompts user to first select the excel file containing far-red predictions matched to their colocalized green traces.
-The file is the output of 4_compile_green_traces_with_associated_farred_predictions.py.
+This file is the output of 4_compile_green_traces_with_associated_farred_predictions.py.
 The script then prompts the user to select the .mat file containing all far-red traces.
-The file is the output of
+This file is the output of 1_farred_trace_extract_normalize_convert.py.
+Far-red traces will then be extracted from the .mat file according to spot locations cataloged in the excel file to construct the final .csv containing all data described above.

+data_visualizer.py will open a gui where the user may select the .csv file of interest.
+The green and far-red traces for one colocalization event will be displayed along with the index number for the data within the .csv file, pixel coordinates of each spot, the source file, and predicted steps for the far-red trace.
+The user may filter data by the number of predicted steps in the far-red trace.

+Additional features may be added in the future.